myspc-development/artpulse-management/README.md

 - Data export page for CSV downloads
 - Pending Events moderation with approve and reject actions
 - Roles manager for custom capabilities
+- Core membership system with auto-renew and expiry checks
 - Flexible shortcodes for registration forms, listings and dashboards
 - Comprehensive REST API
 - User search API for autocomplete fields